esp-rs/book/src/application-development/testing.md

 ## Host Testing

 Where possible, and where it makes sense, you should try to test as much as possible on your host machine, not on the target device.
 It's easier to test in CI, faster, and won't waste flash write cycles on your device.
-Tests that _need_ the real hardware to run them, should use a HIL testing setup.
+Tests that _need_ the real hardware to run them, should use a Hardware In Loop testing setup instead.

 ## Hardware-in-Loop Testing

+Hardware In Loop (HIL) testing is the use of real devices in the testing setup.
 We use the [`embedded-test`] framework to write unit and integration tests, so in principle, the process is only slightly different from normal non-embedded projects.
 We use [`probe-rs`] (check correct revision in [`hil-test` sub-repository]) to flash and run tests on the target device.
-To do this, you **MUST** use **only** the `USB-Serial-JTAG` port on your DevKit (see [Hardware Overview](../introduction/hardware-overview.md)).
+To do this, you **must** use **only** the `USB-Serial-JTAG` port on your DevKit (see [Hardware Overview](../introduction/hardware-overview.md)).
 If your device does not have such a port, you will have to use [esp-prog] or another suitable programmer and connect it according to the [connection instructions] (select the desired chip on the page).

 Using `esp-generate`, and selecting `embedded-test` under `probe-rs` will set up testing in your project for you, such that you can just run `cargo test` locally when the device is connected correctly.